-As we’ve mentioned before, the end of support date for Cognos 10.x is April 30th, 2018.
+As we’ve mentioned before, as of April 2018 there will be limited extended support for Cognos 10.x.
 Sure, that sounds like a long time from now, but if there’s anything I’ve learned from my time in enterprise IT, it’s that making a change is like turning a battleship.
 You need to start actively planning for it and plotting your course way ahead of time to ensure everything runs smoothly.

 Just to give you an example, we work with an HR services company that brought us on because the last time they tried to do a migration it took them two years thanks to some unforeseen internal issues they ran into during the process.
 Do you want that to be you?
 No?
 Then the planning should start now.